- Identify the gender of nouns

 - There are also some exceptions to the above patterns that you have to remember.

 - When referring to people, the biological sex of a person will determine a word’s gender regardless of the rules described above.
 However, as society has become more sensitive to sexism, as well as questions of gender and sexual identity, people have begun experimenting with ways to adjust the traditional binary-gendered structure of the Spanish language.
-Click the link below to explore some of the experiments in gender-neutral language that Spanish speakers have been developing.
+Click here to explore some of the experiments in gender-neutral language that Spanish speakers have been developing.

 - Some nouns for people will be identical except for the -o or -a ending.